noir-lang/noir/yellow-paper/docs/addresses-and-keys/precompiles.md

 ### Delegated trial decryption

-Delegated trial decryption relies on a tag added to each note, generated used the recipient's tagging public key.
+Delegated trial decryption relies on a tag added to each note, generated using the recipient's tagging public key.
 The holder of the corresponding tagging private key can trial-decrypt each tag, and if decryption is successful, proceed to decrypt the contents of the note using the associated decryption scheme.

 This allows a user to share their tagging private key with a trusted service provider, who then proceeds to trial decrypt all possible note tags on their behalf.
 This scheme is simple for the user, but requires trust on a third party.